INTERNATIONAL FINANCIAL ANALYSIS

 Effect Of Accounting Accounting Analysis of Inter-State

-of Obtaining Information International Accounting
+Difficulty of Obtaining Information International Accounting

 a.
 Depreciation Depreciation expense adjustment will affect profits, it is necessary to consider the age of the functions that must be decided asset management.

-FIFO inventory adjustment supplies should be converted into the FIFO method
+b.
+LIFO to FIFO inventory adjustment supplies should be converted into the FIFO method

 c.
 Backup Backup is the company's ability to pay or cover expenses for removing the load.